vesmil/Scrifuco/README.md

 # Scrifuco 🖌

-# CURRENTLY BROKEN BECAUSE OF ZAVORAL...
+# CURRENTLY BROKEN BECAUSE OF...

 ## What is Scrifuco?